iradcn/Trippy2.0/README.md

   2. runnig locally (tunneled mysql):
     - hostname: localhost
     - port: 3305 (or whatever else you configured)
-    - dbName, username, password: as supplied by TAU system.
+    - dbName, username, password: as supplied by TAU system (or use irad's).
   3. running on nova:
     - hostname: mysqlsrv.cs.tau.ac.il
     - port: 3306
-    - dbName, username, password: as supplied by TAU system.
+    - dbName, username, password: as supplied by TAU system (or use irad's).

 #####4.Run
   From within project root: